CRISES IN THE CAPITALIST SYSTEM

 In Tanganyika, all able-bodied men were required to work on plantations for up to 12 hours daily, while local brew shops were restricted to operate only in the evening to limit idleness.

-3. Relaxation of Restrictions on Cash Crop Cultivation.
+3. Removal of Restrictions on Cash Crop Cultivation.

 4. Curriculum Reforms in African Education.